GrottoPress/annotation.cr/README.md

 Annotations supported include:

+### `@[Final]`

-- `Final`: Marks a type or method as final.
+Marks a type or method as final.
 Final types cannot be inheritted, final methods cannot be overridden.

+The inheriting method should have the same type signature as the inherited method, in order for this annotation to prevent the override.

+This means the argument types and order, and the return type should be the same for the inheriting method as for the inherited method.

+A difference in type signature of the methods is considered an overload, not an override.

+### `@[Override]`

-- `Override`: Marks a method as overriding an existing method in it's super class.
+Marks a method as overriding an existing method in it's super class.
 This means a mistyped method name in the subclass gives a compile-time error, instead of being silently added as a new method.

+The inheriting method should have the same name and type signature as the inherited method, in order for this annotation to ensure an override.

+This means the argument names, types and order, and the return type should be the same for the inheriting method as it is for the inherited method.

 ## Installation